The fixed values are called as Literal. Literal is a value that is used by the variables. Values can be either an integer, float or string, etc.

 - Boolean Literals

 Integer Literals: A literal of integer type is know as the integer literal.
-It can be octal, decimal or hexadecimal constant.
+It can be octal, decimal, binary, or hexadecimal constant.
 No prefix is required for the decimal numbers.
 A suffix can also be used with the integer literals like U or u are used for unsigned numbers while l or L are used for long numbers.
 By default, every literal is of int type.
-For Integral data types (byte, short, int, long), we can specify literals in 3 ways:
+For Integral data types (byte, short, int, long), we can specify literals in the ways:

 int x = 101;

 - Octal literals (Base 8): In this form, the allowed digits are 0-7.

 // The octal number should be prefix with 0. int x = 0146;